Labeling Neural Representations with Inverse Recognition: Introduction

 In this work, we introduce the \textit{Inverse Recognition} (INVERT) \footnote{The code can be accessed via the following link: \url{https://github.com/lapalap/invert}.} method for labeling neural representations within DNNs.
 Given a specific neuron, INVERT provides an explanation of the function of the neuron in the form of a composition of concepts, selected based on the ability of the neuron to detect data points within the compositional class.
-Unlike previous methods, INVERT does not rely on segmentation masks and only necessitates labeled data, is not constrained by the specific type of neurons, and demands less computational resources.
+Unlike previous methods, the proposed approach does not rely on segmentation masks and only necessitates labeled data, is not constrained by the specific type of neurons, and demands fewer computational resources.
 Furthermore, INVERT offers a statistical significance test to confirm that the provided explanation is not merely a random occurrence.
-We quantitatively the performance of our proposed approach across various datasets and models, showcasing the practical applicability of INVERT by demonstrating how these explanations can be leveraged to detect interesting circuits within trained models.
+We evaluate the performance of the proposed approach across various datasets and models, and illustrate its practical use through multiple examples.